 Schools will not assign staff to supervise playground equipment before and after school.
 To support safety, this equipment will be off-limits to students.
 Parents/legal guardians who wish to take children to the playground at other times of the day are encouraged to follow the province's Guidance for Playgrounds to use the equipment as safely as possible.
 School principals will review the guidance for playground use and decide whether to permit playground access during school hours.
-During our Public Health Inspections, we were reminded that for those schools that have playgrounds open to the public, they are encouraged.

-Pre-kindergarten and Kindergarten
+Pre-Kindergarten and Kindergarten